piyush-21-raj/RL_SoC/README.md

-# Hello!
-Welcome to my SOC 23' Project Street Fighter II - Reinforcement Learning.
+# Welcome to my Project 'Street Fighter II - Reinforcement Learning'

 This repository contains the material and assignments of the project through the 7 weeks.

+## Specifics
+1. Duration: 7 Weeks

+2. Time Commitment per week: 2-2.5 hours per day

+3. Skills picked up:
+   *

-## Links
+# Links
 - [CS 747 2021 offering](https://www.cse.iitb.ac.in/~shivaram/teaching/old/cs747-a2021/index.html)
 - [David Silver's RL Course + Slides](https://www.deepmind.com/learning-resources/introduction-to-reinforcement-learning-with-david-silver)
 - [Sutton and Barto Second Edition](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf)

-## Duration: 7 Weeks
-## Time Commitment per week: 2-2.5 hours per day

-## Skills picked up:
--

 ## Logistics
 1. Each week, material will be uploaded in a folder named with the week number.
 Weekly, you are required to do four things: